biern/precious/README.rst

 Usage
 -----

-Value object classes should subclass base ``Value`` class.
+Value Object definitions should subclass ``Value``.
 Every ``Value`` subclass has to define ``attributes``, which is an iterable containing names of all attributes.
-This may happen by explicitly setting the attribute on the class:
+This may be achieved by explicitly setting the attribute on the class:

 .. code-block:: python